LastDays2024/.github/profile/README.md

 > [!WARNING]
 > My mother is not pictured in ANY PHOTO from Mount Calvary Missionary Baptist Church, she was a member of Mount Calvary Baptist Church at 4742 Todds Road in Lexington.
 There is an active impersonation ongoing.
 [Read more.](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/blob/master/MCMBCI/pastoral_anniversary.md)

+> [!NOTE]
+> Anyone claiming to be a relative of mine should submit DNA to 23andMe to match it against our previously submitted DNA.
+Especially Patricia's, it's with my test kit (from YEARS ago).